CP1401/Practicals/prac_06/README.md

 Until now, it's been fairly easy to fit our programs into one file.
 But now that we have multiple functions and each program should usually have a `main` function, we will use separate files for each exercise.
 Write your answers in Python files named as instructed
-At the top of each program, put a short **docstring comment** with the exercise number/name (copy-and-paste it from here) so you/we know what the program is for later.
+At the top of each program, put a short **module docstring comment** with the exercise number/name (copy-and-paste it from here) so you/we know what the program is for later.
 Example:

 ```python